globules-io/cordova-plugin-video-recorder/README.md

 # cordova-plugin-video-recorder
-Cordova plugin for Android and iOS to natively record a video
+Cordova plugin for Android and iOS to natively record a video and display live preview as base64 (independent)

 ## Installation
 ```bash